Machine Learning Green's Functions of Strongly Correlated Hubbard Models: Conclusion

 In future work, our ML framework could be extended to predict spectral properties of lattice models with varying electron and hole doping, system sizes, dimensionality, or interaction strengths, possibly by employing a Mixture-of-Experts (MoE) approach.
-A natural next step is to investigate how well our model generalizes to larger systems or related systems such as the \hbox{$tJ$-model}.
+While our ML architecture does not explicitly encode system size, extending the approach to the thermodynamic limit remains an unresolved challenge.
+The success of our ML model relies on the relationship between mean-field features at the Hartree-Fock level and the imaginary-frequency self-energy function, both of which are generally less sensitive to system size than real-frequency spectral features\cite{PhysRevB.106.235106,RevModPhys.77.1027,doi.org/10.1140/epjs/s11734-023-00976-5}.
+On this basis, we believe that the present framework could, in principle, be extended to predict the imaginary-frequency self-energy for systems of different sizes.
+Therefore, a natural next step is to investigate how well our model generalizes to larger systems or to related systems such as the \hbox{$t-J$-model}.
 Another open question concerns the connection between one- and two-dimensional lattice models.
 Our framework may help explore whether two-dimensional correlations can be inferred from one-dimensional systems, possibly advancing the understanding of topological phenomena\cite{PhysRevX.8.021048} or superconductivity\cite{PhysRevB.71.104520}.